jugdemon/sts_matching/README.md

 # STS Matching

-A small repository to match student preferences for thesis topics and availability of supervisors for a fair workload: Student Thesis Supervisor (STS) Matching.
+A small repository to match student preferences for thesis topics and availability of supervisors for a fair workload: in short Student Thesis Supervisor (STS) Matching.

 The repository has two Jupyter notebooks.
 First is a web-crawler specifically for the GRS group at Wageningen University to prepare the list of supervisors and topics.
 The crawler works with the 2024 version of https://www.wur.nl.
 It may be necessary to update it if the website changes.